 To be successful in your job search in Russia and getting job you want, you need prepare Russia cover letter and Russia CV which you must email instantly to the prospective employers selected during Russia job search.

 When you receive an invitation to the Russia job interview, you may apply for a Russia visa and Russia work permit.
 Then prepare yourself for a job interview and take a look at Russia dress code because how you dress is one of the most important attributes in not hired for available jobs.

-Good luck with your job search in Russia!
+Good luck with your job search in Russia and Russia job search!